 I always say there are two effective security measures that you can take when securing your property.
-One is the use of an alarm, which is tripped should someone enter through your premises.
-The other is a small CCTV system which can continually record day and night, providing you with actual physical evidence of any potential incidents.
+A common solution is to install an alarm that is triggered by an intruder entering your premises.
+Another option is investing in business security cameras or better yet, a CCTV system, which will record continuously day and night, providing you with physical evidence of any potential incidents.
 Both items on show are a deterrent in themselves.
-However, if your budget can only stretch to one of these items, then I suggest you look more at the CCTV system.
+Besides these two, if you want a more rigid security system and want to monitor right from the entrance of the premise, then I suggest you invest in cellular access control for the gate too.
+However, if your budget can only stretch to one of these items, then you can look more at the CCTV system.

 Domestic CCTV Systems are Inexpensive

 With so many home owners taking the option to fully secure their homes and families, the number of domestic CCTV systems have increased but their prices are certainly agreeable.
 If your premises are small, there is no reason at the beginning of your venture why you can’t look at these domestic CCTV systems.
 They can emit clear pictures, allowing you to watch the comings and goings on a screen in your premises, with some offering more than one camera.
+If a crime was to be committed against your business, you could send the footage to Video Forensic Experts who could verify it and this can be used to prosecute the criminals.
 This allows you to continue your work in the knowledge that you, and your premises, are protected as you do.

 If you still need some convincing, ask yourself this – if you were to walk into your office, or small business premises tomorrow morning to find you had been broken into, and all your stuff was stolen or vandalised, would you be able to continue to work straight away as normal?
 Unfortunately, the most likely answer is no.